No items found.

 Step 2: Identify personas and key touchpoints

 Not all patients experience care the same way.
-New patients, returning patients, chronic-care patients, and acute-care patients all have distinct needs.
 Creating patient personas allows your team to design tailored journeys that avoid generic assumptions.
-Mapping touchpoints for each persona, from appointment scheduling to follow-up communication, helps highlight where improvements will have the greatest impact.
+Here are some example personas to inspire your own:

 Step 3: Map emotions, pain points, and "moments that matter"

-Functional steps alone do not define the patient experience.
-Emotional highs and lows, like anxiety before surgery, relief after receiving a clear diagnosis, or confusion during billing, can dramatically influence loyalty and satisfaction.
-Identifying these “moments that matter” ensures teams prioritize interventions that resonate with patients on both an emotional and operational level.
+Functional steps alone don't define the patient experience.
+Emotional highs and lows (anxiety before surgery, relief after receiving a clear diagnosis, confusion during billing) can dramatically influence loyalty and satisfaction.
+Identifying these "moments that matter" ensures teams prioritize interventions that resonate with patients on both an emotional and operational level.

 Step 4: Visualize the journey

 A clear visual representation makes the journey map actionable for both staff and executives.
-Formats can include linear timelines, swimlanes, or service blueprints.
+Formats can include linear timelines, swimlanes, or service blueprints that layer patient emotions alongside operational steps.
 While static diagrams often end up tucked away in presentations, AskNicely dashboards and leaderboards bring the map to life.
 Frontline staff gain real-time visibility into patient feedback, enabling continuous improvement and accountability at every stage of the journey.
-By connecting abstract maps to tangible actions and daily insights, organizations turn mapping from a project into an operational system.
+By connecting abstract maps to tangible actions and daily insights, organizations turn mapping from a one-time project into an operational system.

 Step 5: Account for regulatory and compliance requirements